 Premature birth poses many risks for a baby.
-When a baby is born prematurely, the lungs and other organ systems aren’t fully developed, which significantly increases the risk of infection, respiratory distress, and hypoxic-ischemic encephalopathy (HIE), among many other issues.
+When a baby is born prematurely, the lungs and other organ systems aren’t fully developed, which significantly increases the risk of infection, respiratory distress, and hypoxic-ischemic encephalopathy (HIE), among many other issues (1).
 These birth injuries can lead to permanent disabilities such as cerebral palsy, seizure disorders, and developmental delays.

 A baby with stiff lungs on a ventilator can become seriously injured.
 Babies with stiff lungs and respiratory distress are prone to lung infections and pneumonia.
 These conditions can cause the baby to be oxygen deprived, which in turn can cause hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL), and cerebral palsy.
-Thus, surfactant is very important for the baby.

 Magnesium sulfate can also be given to the mother to protect the unborn baby’s brain, and to decrease the chance that the baby will develop cerebral palsy.